 Pull over and take in the view.
-This 296 kilometre loop takes you on the scenic route through Merritt, with desert and lakes everywhere you look.
-Make a day of it, with stops for farm-fresh produce, hand-made bannock, and craft beer or cider to take home.
+This 296-kilometre loop takes you on the scenic route through Merritt, with desert and lakes everywhere you look.
+Make a day of it, with stops for farm-fresh produce, hand-made bannock, and craft beer or cider to take back to your hotel for an evening in.

 Go with the flow, but check opening hours in advance and consult DriveBC for route updates.
 Here are the highlights.